-Why I quit a job I loved so I could teach The Alexander Technique
+Why I quit a job I loved to learn The Alexander Technique

 I worked for nearly 20 years in the arts, largely in the voluntary sector and the field of community engagement.
 Day to day my work included a huge amount of working with inspiring people, setting up pioneering partnerships, commissioning exciting artists and projects, managing arts festivals, exhibitions and events, as well as speaking at conferences and working as a consultant to support many arts organisations to work in better ways with the public.
 On the whole I loved it.
 But the other side was that it was exhausting and took a toll on my health.

 So why change and why the Alexander Technique?

 I describe the Alexander Technique as like finding fresh air.
 I didn't realise until I found it how differently I could feel.
 The Technique is a skill you can be taught, which is made up of basic principles, about how your body should function well.
 Many people, including me before, walk around so busy with other things that we are largely unaware of how we are moving and if we are doing it well.
 The effect of this drips into everything we think and do.
 The Alexander Technique unlocks our bodies for us and integrates them with our minds so that we can get on with the job of living well.
 I just feel so much better and have a lot more energy.